 The new designer

-The new designer is someone who is in love with design and is filled with enthusiasm and a huge appetite to learn everything they can about the subject.
-They may have taken courses to increase their knowledge as they start a journey of making their passion their career.
+The new designer is someone who is in love with design and is filled with enthusiasm.
+They have a huge appetite to learn everything they can about the subject.
+They may have taken courses to increase their knowledge as they start a journey of making their creative passion into their career.

-I have such energy for these readers and am cheering them on as they learn to hone and sharpen their skills in the world of colour and design.
+I have a special energy for these readers and am cheering them on as they learn to hone and sharpen their skills in the world of colour and design.

-I’m writing for you, to give you help when you’re stuck with a colour question, and to save you from some of the earlier mistakes I made when I was a new designer.
+I’m writing for you, my dear new designer, to give you helpful advice when you’re stuck with a colour question.
+I also want to save you from some of the earlier mistakes I made when I was a new designer.
 You know, like thinking it was a good idea to combine five different fabric patterns because I could coordinate all the colours or being convinced that accent tile was an obvious and necessary part of any bathroom or kitchen installation.
 Every master was once a disaster.

-I want to give you all the help I can when you’re stressing in the middle of the night over a paint colour you specified and you’re holding your breath hoping you made the right choice.
+I want to give you all the help I can when you’re losing sleep over a paint colour you specified and you’re holding your breath hoping you made the right choice.
 Because yes, I’ve been there, done that.

-There’s always lots of you in my workshops and it fills me with joy and delight to hear your questions and to spend solid time with you unwrapping the mysteries of colour and how it works.
+There are always lots of you in my workshops and it fills me with joy and delight to hear your questions and to spend solid time with you unwrapping the mysteries of colour and how it works.
 You are gifted learners and I treasure you.

 The seasoned design professional

-I’m writing for you, my dear seasoned design professional, to drill down to the minutia of colour in a way that contributes to your business and your clients’ happiness with you.
-And just for the record, you’re not the type of designer I was talking about in that post.
+I’m writing for you, my dear seasoned design professional, to drill down to the minutia of colour in a way that contributes to your business and your client’s happiness with you.

-You may or may not even love my aesthetic but you follow me because you continue to learn about this elusive world of undertones in colour.
-Because you can also chalk this blog up to free ongoing training by reading my no-nonsense articles about this topic that you can’t get anywhere else in the world.
+You may love my aesthetic (or totally not) but you follow me because you continue to learn about this elusive world of undertones in colour.
+Because you can also chalk this blog up to free ongoing training by reading my no-nonsense articles about this topic.
+And that’s information you can’t get anywhere else in the world.

 You know enough to know that as soon as you stop learning, you might as well be dead.

 So there’s who I’m writing to and writing for.
-You might be a hybrid of one, or a couple of them.
-But I believe I know you because I have been all of you at some point in my life.
+You might be a hybrid of one or more of these groups.
+But I believe I know you because I have been ALL OF YOU at some point in my life.

 Lots of you who read my posts are moms and all of us have (or had) a mom.
 And most of us have the experience of reminding or being reminded to, “Take your jacket,” “Eat your vegetables,” and “Finish your homework.”